IBEX Family & Friends Program

 *Not included in land-only price.

-**There is a $705 (credit card) or $680 (check discount) additional fee for single room accommodations.
+**There is a $700 (credit card and check payments) additional fee for single room accommodations.
 The accommodations will be comparable to any good motel in America (3-4 star), with each double room having a private bath.

 Dr. Grisanti will be leading the tour (teaching), but the law requires that an Israeli tour guide accompany the group.
 The trip employs an Israeli tour guide who will offer insight into modern Israeli history, as well as flora and fauna of the land of Israel.